Gen-DFL: Decision-Focused Generative Learning for Robust Decision Making: Experiments

 \subsection{Experimental Setup}

-We evaluate the proposed framework using three synthetic optimization problems: Portfolio Management, Fractional Knapsack, and Shortest-Path, as well as a real data~\cite{ifrim2012properties} set in Energy Management Problem~\cite{simonis1999csplib}.
+We evaluate the proposed framework on three synthetic optimization problems including Portfolio Management, Fractional Knapsack, and Shortest-Path.
+We also consider two real-world tasks, namely an Energy Management Problem dataset~\cite{ifrim2012properties, simonis1999csplib} and a COVID-19 resource allocation problem adopted from \citet{mandi2022decision, kong2022endtoendstochasticoptimizationenergybased}.

-For the synthetic experiments, we adopt some of the settings from \cite{elmachtoub2022smart}.
-For example, in the Portfolio experiment, the feature vector $ x_i \in \mathbb{R}^{d_x} $ follows a standard multivariate Gaussian distribution $ \mathcal{N}(0, I) $, and the optimization parameters (price vector) $ c_i \in \mathbb{R}^{d_c} $ are generated from the following polynomial function

-where $ \epsilon \sim \mathcal{N}(0, I) $, $\mathbf{B}, L$ are random matrices, $f\sim\mathcal{N}(0, I)$, and the polynomial degree reflects the level of non-linearity between the feature and the price vector.
-In Portfolio, $c$ represents the asset prices and the dimension of $c_i$ is the number of assets.
-The non-linear, risk-sensitive optimization problem in Portfolio Management is then formulated as,
+\paragraph{Synthetic Data.} We evaluate our approaches on synthetic benchmarks (Portfolio, Knapsack, and Shortest-Path), adopting the data-generation process from \cite{elmachtoub2022smart}.
+We first overview the optimization setup for the Portfolio problem.
+In the Portfolio problem, optimization parameters $c$ represent the asset prices and the dimension of $c_i$ is the number of assets.
+Our non-linear, risk-sensitive Portfolio problem is then formulated as:

 where $\Sigma=LL^T + (0.01\sigma)^2 I$ is the covariance among the asset prices $c$, and the quadratic term $w^T \Sigma w$ reflects the amount of risk.
 The configurations of our synthetic experiments include the training size, feature dimension $ d_x $, polynomial degree, and the noise scale $ \sigma $ that reflects the amount of variance in the parameter space and the non-linearity of the above stochastic optimization, since, by our construction, $\sigma$ would affect the magnitude of the quadratic term $w^T \Sigma w$.
 The problem setup and model configurations for the Fractional Knapsack and Shortest-Path problem are similar to that of Portfolio.
-Full details of this data synthesis process and the problem setups are provided in Appendix \ref{app:experiments}.
+Full details of the data synthesis process and the corresponding optimization formulation for each experiment are provided in Appendix~\ref{app:experiments}.